hegde-atri/ros2-docker/README.md

 > [!IMPORTANT]
 > You must first install Docker from your distribution's package manager (not Docker Desktop!).
 For Ubuntu users, follow [this guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04) to install Docker.
 >
-> If you are using a distribution which has `pacman` as its package manager, most commonly Arch Linux and its derivatives (Manjaro, EndeavourOS, Artix, etc), you must also install `docker-compose`.
-This is a separate package in Arch's repositories to `docker`, unlike in other distributions where `compose` is within the `docker` package.
+> Depending on your package manager, you might need to install the Docker Compose plugin seperately.
+Refer to your package manager or distributions documentation.
+>
+> You can verify your docker compose installation with the following command - `docker compose version`.

 > Expected performance is 60fps in gazebo.